abdikaalbiyan/API-Gatekeeper/README.md

 # API-Gatekeeper
+Create API to validate JSON input, send and write it into database

 ## Installation
 - >python 3.7
 - Enabled Cloud Pub/Sub API on Google Cloud Platform.
 - Create service account as an owner (Save json file to app folder)